naihloan/NewEbook/README.md

 (you can also do this in batch mode, not documented here, yet)

-(if every chapter has reviewer title you can remove that section manually in each .md chapter file to save visual space and avoid repetition)
+(if every chapter has a reviewer title you can remove that section manually in each .md chapter file to save visual space and avoid repetition)

 ## Add all parts into a single file